 4) If you’re in the UK or Scotland, consider joining the National Trust/Scottish National Trust or English Heritage because for your annual fee (which can often be paid in monthly instalments) you get free entry and free parking to hundreds of locations around the UK.
 In Ireland you can get an annual pass to Irish Heritage sites.

 5) Make a portable lunch at home to cut down on the cost of food and drinks when you’re out.

 6) Give the kids a limit on how much they are allowed to spend that day in shops/gift shops.

-Over to you now!
-Have you got suggestions for day trips that don’t cost the earth?
-Share them with us in the comments below
+Have your say!
+Have you got suggestions for days out with the kids that don’t cost the earth?
+Share them with us in the comments below.